WrestleMania Backlash (2021): Raw

 The following night on Raw, WWE Champion Bobby Lashley issued an open challenge.
 Drew McIntyre came out to accept as he was not pinned in the triple threat match, however, MVP stated that it was open to anyone except McIntyre and Braun Strowman—WrestleMania Backlash would in turn be Strowman's final appearance in WWE until he returned on the September 5, 2022, episode of Raw, as he was released from his contract on June 2.
 In the main event of Raw, it was revealed that the open challenge was just to face Lashley rather than a title match.
 The New Day's Kofi Kingston answered the challenge and defeated Lashley thanks to McIntyre's distraction.
 The following week, WWE official Adam Pearce scheduled a match between McIntyre and Kingston where the winner would face Lashley for the WWE Championship at Hell in a Cell, only for it to end in a no-contest after interference from Lashley and MVP.
-A rematch was scheduled for the following week where if Lashley and/or MVP were at ringside or interfered in the match, Lashley would be suspended for 90 days without pay; McIntyre defeated Kingston to earn another title match against Lashley at Hell in a Cell.
-The following week, during the contract signing for the match, the match was stipulated as a Hell in a Cell match, and that this would be McIntyre's last chance at the title as long as Lashley was the champion.
+A rematch was scheduled for the May 31 episode where if Lashley and/or MVP were at ringside or interfered in the match, Lashley would be suspended for 90 days without pay; McIntyre defeated Kingston to earn another title match against Lashley at Hell in a Cell.
+On the June 7 episode, during the contract signing for the match, the match was stipulated as a Hell in a Cell match, and that this would be McIntyre's last chance at the title as long as Lashley was the champion.

 Also on Raw, Charlotte Flair confronted WWE officials Adam Pearce and Sonya Deville, demanding another opportunity at Rhea Ripley for the Raw Women's Championship as Flair did not take the pin in the triple threat match.
 Pearce and Deville stated that if Flair won her match against Asuka, they would consider it.
 However, Flair lost the match thanks to a distraction from Ripley.
 A rematch occurred the following week, where Flair defeated Asuka, thus earning another title match against Ripley at Hell in a Cell.

 Also on Raw, United States Champion Sheamus faced Ricochet in a non-title rematch.
 Sheamus again defeated Ricochet.